cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 The `recvPacket` function is called by a module in order to receive & process an IBC packet sent on the corresponding channel end on the counterparty chain.

-Calling modules MUST execute application logic atomically in conjunction with calling `recvPacket`.
+Calling modules MUST execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.

 The IBC handler performs the following steps in order:
 - Checks that the channel & connection are open to receive packets